 Many of us aren't aware of tension and tenderness in our arms until receiving massage therapy.
 It can be therapeutic.
 But a fundamental aspect of massage therapy is you being relaxed.
 If your mind is a buzz with anxiety and worry, it's okay to start where you are comfortable.
 And either progress slowly forward, or stay where works best.

 Nat always requested I massage her arms.
-As an active runner and grandmother of five, her biceps, triceps, and deltoids usually took a beating each week.
-But she was also very self-conscious about her "bat wings" - skin on the backside of her arm that hung looser as a result of both weight loss and age.
+As an active runner and grandmother of five, her biceps, triceps, and deltoids did a lot of work each week.
+But she was also very self-conscious about her so-called "bat wings" - skin on the backside of her arm that hung looser as a result of both weight loss and age.
 So she kept a long sleeve shirt on during her massage session.
 A few years later, she started a water aerobics class.
-Seeing the arms of fellow women in her community, in contrast to just seeing professional athletes and photoshopped women on fitness magazine covers, helped her realize she was most definitely not alone.
-She began to appreciate just how much her strong arms accomplish every day.
-Nat still wanted to keep her shirt on during massage, but as her perspective shifted, she was able to enjoy the therapy much more.
+Seeing the arms of fellow women in her community, in contrast to just seeing professional athletes and photoshopped women on magazine covers, helped her realize her arms looked absolutely normal.
+She began to appreciate just how much her arms could accomplish every day.
+Nat still wanted to keep her shirt on during massage, but as her perspective shifted, she was able to enjoy the massage session much more.

 Concerned about specific areas of inflammation - due to arthritis or tendonitis?